Fort Worth Hospital Experiences Summertime 'Baby Boom' Of 100 Babies Within Two Stretches Totaling 91 Hours

 “Atlas” and “Daniel” were popular names for the boys of the group, the hospital said, while six of the baby girls were named “Gianna.”

-“The hospital averages about 16 deliveries per day, and welcomed nearly 6,000 babies in 2020, including 100 sets of twins and two sets of triplets.”MORE NEWS: Allen West To Challenge Texas Gov. Abbott In GOP Primary
+“The hospital averages about 16 deliveries per day, and welcomed nearly 6,000 babies in 2020, including 100 sets of twins and two sets of triplets.”MORE NEWS: Arlington Police Release Images Of Person Of Interest In Deadly Hit-And-Run

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The CNN Wire™ & © 2021 Cable News Network, Inc., a Time Warner Company contributed to this report.)